The Lighthouse Bulletin: Relaunch

 The Lighthouse Bulletin: News

-In addition we are launching the new LIGHTHOUSE CHARITY, albeit SEPARATE from this not-for-profit publication.
-The new charity is still undergoing registration, but the working title is:-
+In addition, we are launching a new LIGHTHOUSE CHARITY, albeit SEPARATE from this not-for-profit publication.
+The new charity is still undergoing registration protocols as the name carries challenges for the charity commissions across the UK.
+But we are determined and have managed to register two earlier charities that have worked out very well.
+The working title of this nascent (third) charity is:-

 The Lighthouse Preservation Trust